iagoleal/iagoleal.github.io/content/posts/calculus-symbolic-ad.md

 by `c` and return the resulting value.
 But thanks to currying we may also view `eval` as taking an expression `e` and returning a Haskell function `eval e :: a -> a`.
-Thus our code is capable of transforming expressions into functions.
+Thus, our code is capable of transforming expressions into functions.

-At this point, one may ask if if we can do the opposite.
+At this point, one may ask if we also could do the opposite.
 So, can we take an ordinary Haskell function and find the symbolic expression that it represents?
 The answer, quite surprisingly to me, is: _yes, provided that it is polymorphic_.